-- See the Time Out Guide and be sure to ask your doctor or NASC about your respite funding and planning options.
-Being proactive about respite will help you cope with caring over the long term. - See the Weekly Time Out Planner.
-You're more likely to have regular breaks if you plan them. - See Time Out: Take 1 Minute, Take 5 Bite-sized virtual breaks for carer wellbeing, designed for those who can't easily have time out away from home.
+- See our Time Out Guide and be sure to ask your doctor or NASC about your respite funding and planning options.
+Being proactive about respite will help you cope with caring over the long term. - See our Weekly Time Out Planner.
+You're more likely to have regular breaks if you plan them. - Check out our articles and Take 1 Minute, Take 5 Bitesized virtual breaks for carer wellbeing, designed for those who can't easily have time out away from home.
 Choose from video, audio, or other options to suit your mood.